What are the qualifying medical conditions?

 Will I receive my recommendation or card on the first visit?

 If Dr. Brown decides to make a recommendation for medical marijuana for you, she will make that recommendation during your first evaluation with her.
 You will be certified during this appointment, at which point your medical ID card will be applied for.
 Once you receive your ID (or receive the state's email notifying you of your active listing), you will be able to receive medical marijuana from a dispensary.

 I’ve noticed in other states medical marijuana physician visits are much cheaper.
 Why is that?

 State to state, marijuana laws and the requirements on recommending physician vary greatly.
-In the state of Florida, marijuana physicians cannot simply write a 1 year recommendation in a one-time appointment, they must re-issue the recommendation itself every 45 days.
+In the state of Florida, marijuana physicians cannot simply write a 1 year recommendation in a one-time appointment, they must re-issue the recommendation itself every 35 days for smokeables and every 70 days for all other delivery methods.
 This means a LOT more work for physicians, and more time that they must spend on every patient.

 If you have additional questions about medical marijuana, please contact AMRX today by calling 727-209-5470.
 Dr. Brown and her team welcome patients in and around St. Petersburg, Tampa and all of Florida.